Doctoral Program in

 • Description:

-• The objective of this activity is to familiarize the student with the use of electronic resources and with access to information in digital format, especially in accessing electronic books and journals available at the ULL.
-In addition, students will also learn how to use bibliographic managers in their research and teaching work, and especially the Refworks software, which is acquired by the ULL.
-In addition, some basic notions will be offered.
+• The objective of this activity is to familiarize students with the use of electronic resources and access to information in digital format, especially the electronic books and journals available at the ULL.
+Students will also learn how to use bibliographic managers in their research and teaching work, especially the Refworks software, which has been acquired by the ULL.
+Basic concepts will also be provided.

 about other products such as Zotero and Mendeley.
-These courses are offered and controlled by the University Library staff, and are taught at three levels: undergraduate, master's and doctoral.
-The course included here corresponds to the doctoral level.
-This is an activity available to part-time and full-time students.
+These courses are offered and supervised by the University Library staff and are taught at three levels: undergraduate, master's, and doctoral.
+The one listed here corresponds to the doctoral level.
+This activity is available to part-time and full-time students.

 • Competencies: The following competencies are worked on: CB11, CB13, CA01, CA05, according to the list of competencies in the title.